Almond Joy Candy Bar Copycat (Gluten-Free)

 Instructions

-- Gently press one whole almond into the center top of each bar.
-Place the baking sheet in the freezer for at least 20 minutes to allow the coconut oil to solidify completely—this crucial step makes dipping in chocolate so much easier and prevents the bars from falling apart.
+- Line a baking sheet with parchment paper.
+Scoop the mixture into small portions, roll into balls, then gently press into short rectangular bars.
+Press 1 whole almond into the top of each bar.
+Freeze for at least 20 minutes until firm.
+This step makes dipping much easier and keeps the bars from falling apart.

 Video